 I interned with the Mental Health Chaplaincy (Craig Rennebohm director) and while working with many people who were homeless, I came to understand how an important part of healing is learning to be compassionate toward ourselves.
 After graduation, my supervisors included Dr. Stephanie Neill and Cindy Wuflestad, LMHC.

 After graduate school I began to understand more about anxiety and that it is helpful for us as busy people, to learn to be calm and present in our own bodies.
 I sought training in a lot of therapies that seem to speed up the process of healing because they consider not only our emotions and thoughts, but how our bodies and nervous system react to stress.
-I sought training in: Lifespan Integration Therapy (LI), Accelerated Experiential Dynamic Psychotherapy (AEDP), Somatic Transformation (ST), Complex Integration of Multiple Brain Systems (CIMBS), and most recently, Attachment-Focused EMDR.
+I sought training in: Lifespan Integration Therapy (LI), Accelerated Experiential Dynamic Psychotherapy (AEDP), Somatic Transformation (ST), Complex Integration of Multiple Brain Systems (CIMBS), and Attachment-Focused EMDR.
+Most recently, I've been influenced by the work of Dr. Richard Schwartz and his Internal Famly Systems (IFS) approach.
 I’ve also discovered how some mindful awareness can reduce feelings of stress.

 I continue to attend seminars and trainings that help me help my clients recover from trauma and neglect and develop a stronger sense of themselves.
 I enjoy teaching clients things about the brain and nervous system that can be practical and helpful in everyday life.